coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 salt water pours out.
 Separate command words determine the type as well as the volume and velocity.

--   "Stream" pours out 1 gallon per round.
+-   “Stream” pours out 1 gallon per round.
--   "Fountain" produces a 5-foot-long stream at 5 gallons per round.
+-   “Fountain” produces a 5-foot-long stream at 5 gallons per round.
--   "Geyser" produces a 20-foot-long, 1-foot-wide stream at 30 gallons
+-   “Geyser” produces a 20-foot-long, 1-foot-wide stream at 30 gallons
     per round.

 The geyser effect causes considerable back pressure, requiring the